skateco/skate/README.md

 - Service discovery - DNS based service discovery.
 - Multi-host network - Designed to run on several nodes.
-- Kubernetes Manifests - Deploy using the same syntax you use in your day job, without the burden of running k8s yourself.
+- Kubernetes manifests - Deploy using the same syntax you use in your day job, without the burden of running k8s yourself.
-- Low resource - Skate is written in rust, runs no daemon of it’s own and uses minimal resources.
+- Small resource footprint - Skate is written in rust, runs no daemon of it’s own and uses minimal resources.
 - Https by default - Ingress resources get LetsEncrypt TLS by default.

 Born out of the frustration of having to learn yet another deployment configuration file syntax.